How to Find My Previous (Old) Addresses Free – 9 Methods

 Conclusion

 All of the methods above can help you find your previous address.
 There are 9 methods; hence, one of them must work out for you.
-Remember to verify your address when you find them on people lookup sites, although I found Spokeo, Intelius, and Social Catfish quite reliable.
+Remember to verify your address when you find it on people lookup sites, although I found Spokeo, Intelius, and Social Catfish quite reliable.
 If losing your past residency information feels frustrating right now, I’d say it’s a lesson learned for all of us.
 Therefore, keep a record of your addresses from now on to avoid a sore head in the future.

 Spokeo is an online platform that public information about people, including addresses, phone numbers, email addresses, and other available data.
 It is often used to find current and past addresses of individuals by inputting their name, phone number, or email address.